 The only problem you might have while house training an older Dachshund is their stubbornness.
 You need to be persistent and show them that you are in charge.
 Keep training sessions short and frequent.
 Be consistent!

 Check Out These Cuties

-If you are still not certain which breed to adopt, take a look at the top 10 world’s most expensive dog breeds to own list as well as our list below.
+If you are still not certain which dog to adopt, take a look at the list of mixed Dachshund breeds below!

 - Schmid, S., et al. “Pituitary Macrotumor Causing Narcolepsy-Cataplexy in a Dachshund.”
 Journal of Veterinary Internal Medicine, vol. 31, no. 2, January 2017, pp. 545–549., doi:10.1111/jvim.14640.

 - Beauchesne, Ryan.
 Crusoe, the Worldly Wiener Dog: Further Adventures with the Celebrity Dachshund.
 St. Martins Griffin, 2018.